chalatz/tours/pages/tours/guided/ancient-medieval.md

   duration: Half Day
 summary:
   paragraphs:
   - Are you curious about the famous historical sites in Rhodes?
-This island since the antiquity was a crossroad served as the melting pot for eastern and western cultures, and as a result stores a vault full of historical knowledge.
+Since antiquity, Rhodes Island has been a crossroad, serving as the melting pot for eastern and western cultures; and as a result stores a vault full of historical knowledge.
     You’ll be guided by expert tour guides who will share local insights, facts, and historical data that ultimately defined the island for what it is today.
 overview:
   items:
   - title: The New Town, the Old Harbor - “Colossus of Rhodes”